piyushpawar26/ReactJS-NodeJS-GraphQL-MongoDB-API/README.md

-# RESTful API
+# GraphQL API

-This is a REST API example of creating jobs, assets, workers and assigning a worker a job using serveral endpoints.
+This is a GraphQL API example of creating jobs, assets, workers and assigning a worker a job using serveral endpoints.
-This expample demonstrates the use of GraphQL in RESTful APIs.
+This expample demonstrates the use of GraphQL.
 ReactJS is used in the frontend to demonstrate the use of this API.

 Technologies used:<br/>